 2 Simply Fit Boards, with mat and 3 DVDs from Rosalie Brown

-Fabric bundles from the Craft Cotton Co, Benartex and Dashwood Fabrics
+Fabric bundles from the Craft Cotton Co, Benartex, Moda and Dashwood Fabrics

-Remember here is how to enter the sew along (and the important dates)
+Here is how to enter the sew along and the important dates.

-On January 8th, 2021, the “Sew Grateful For 2021” - Sew Along Facebook group will be live for all to join and receive updates, information on where to find local participating stores, and our growing list of prizes!
+The “Sew Grateful For 2021” - Sew Along Facebook group is open and live for all to join and receive updates, information on where to find local participating stores, and our growing list of prizes!

-The FB group is being made public now to allow time for you to do some shopping.
+The FB group is now open to allow time for you to do some shopping.
 Let your local quilt shop know they can join for free too.
 Just ask them to email me - email@example.com for details.

 The Sew Along begins April 10th, 2021 and runs until July 24th, 2021.